AI4Finance-Foundation/FinRL/tutorials/Awesome_RL4Finance.md

-# Awesome Deep Reinforcement Learning in Finance
+# Awesome Financial Reinforcement Learning
   A curated list of awesome deep reinforcement learning strategies & tools in finance.

   Welcome your inputs.